NuricanOzen/Payment-for-Freedom-Game-/README.md

 ![Work in Progress](https://img.shields.io/badge/Status-Work%20in%20Progress-yellow)
-> *This project is currently in the active development phase.
+> ## 🇬🇧 English *This project is currently in the active development phase.
 As bugs are identified, they will be fixed, and the project will be continuously improved.*

-> *Bu proje şu an aktif geliştirme aşamasındadır.
+> ## 🇹🇷 Türkçe *Bu proje şu an aktif geliştirme aşamasındadır.
 Proje hataları fark edildikçe düzeltilecek ve proje sürekli olarak daha iyi hale getirilecektir.*

 # Payment for Freedom - Unity 2D Platformer